Pacismo/Pacismo.github.io/_posts/2020-11-22-Starting-Fresh.md

 I've also decided to create a landing page – hosted by GitHub Pages as of this post – which can be viewed when you go to [www.franciscosp.com](https://www.franciscosp.com/) or [franciscosp.com](https://franciscosp.com/).
 I will be working on it over time, don't worry.
 It won't look that bad for very long.
 Here, I will be posting development blogs and that sort of stuff.

-Additionally, you can subscribe to [my (personal) blog](https://blog.franciscosp.com/), if you wish to do so.
-There, I will post things about what I do in my free time, or just whatever I feel like.

 Thanks for reading and happy hunting!
 **-Francisco**